-Wright Surname Genealogy
+Wright Surname Meaning

 Wright comes from the Old English wryhta, meaning a craftsman, and usually described a maker or user of machinery.

-Wright Resources on
+Wright Surname Resources on

 - History of the Surname Wright.
 Wright name in history.